Local operators in the Sine-Gordon model: $\partial_\mu \phi \, \partial_\nu \phi$ and the stress tensor: Euclidean case

 In the range $\beta^2 < 4 \pi$, one only needs to normal-order the interaction to obtain finite correlation functions of the basic field $\phi$.
 Normal-ordering $\mathcal{N}$ is a linear operation that can be defined with respect to any given covariance, but we only need it with respect to the covariance $C^{\mu,\epsilon}$~\eqref{eq:covariance} for a fixed IR cutoff $\mu$.
+As is well known, we have to keep $\mu$ fixed and different from the true IR cutoff $\Lambda$ of the theory (which we will later send to zero) to obtain a finite correlation function in the physical limit.
 We have the explicit formula for exponentials

 from which normal-ordering of monomials can be obtained by functional differentiation with respect to $J$.
-Moreover, for $J(y) = \pm \beta \delta^2(y-x)$ we obtain the normal-ordering of the interaction of the Sine-Gordon theory: \begin{equations}[eq:normal_ordering_exponential] \mathcal{N}_\mu\left[ 2 \cos(\beta \phi(x)) \right] &= \mathcal{N}_\mu\left[ \mathe^{\mathi \beta \phi(x)} \right] + \mathcal{N}_\mu\left[ \mathe^{- \mathi \beta \phi(x)} \right] \eqend{,} \\ \mathcal{N}_\mu\left[ \mathe^{\mathi \alpha \phi(x)} \right] &= \mathe^{\frac{1}{2} \alpha^2 C^{\mu,\epsilon}(x,x)} \mathe^{\mathi \alpha \phi(x)} = ( \mu \epsilon )^{- \frac{\alpha^2}{4 \pi}} \mathe^{\mathi \alpha \phi(x)} \eqend{.} \end{equations}
+Moreover, for $J(y) = \pm \beta \delta(y-x)$ we obtain the normal-ordering of the interaction of the Sine-Gordon theory: \begin{equations}[eq:normal_ordering_exponential] \mathcal{N}_\mu\left[ 2 \cos(\beta \phi(x)) \right] &= \mathcal{N}_\mu\left[ \mathe^{\mathi \beta \phi(x)} \right] + \mathcal{N}_\mu\left[ \mathe^{- \mathi \beta \phi(x)} \right] \eqend{,} \\ \mathcal{N}_\mu\left[ \mathe^{\mathi \alpha \phi(x)} \right] &= \mathe^{\frac{1}{2} \alpha^2 C^{\mu,\epsilon}(x,x)} \mathe^{\mathi \alpha \phi(x)} = ( \mu \epsilon )^{- \frac{\alpha^2}{4 \pi}} \mathe^{\mathi \alpha \phi(x)} \eqend{.} \end{equations}

 Normal-ordering has the property that

 which makes evaluation easy, and is the reason for the name ``normal-ordering''.
 For a normal ordering with respect to a different covariance, one first has to change the normal-ordering according to \begin{splitequation} &\mathcal{N}_\nu\left[ (J_1,\phi) \cdots (J_n,\phi) \right] \\ &\quad= \exp\left[ - \frac{1}{2} \left( \frac{\delta}{\delta \phi}, \left( C^{\nu,\epsilon} - C^{\mu,\epsilon} \right) \ast \frac{\delta}{\delta \phi} \right) \right] \mathcal{N}_\mu\left[ (J_1,\phi) \cdots (J_n,\phi) \right] \eqend{,} \end{splitequation} which is proven as in~\cite[Thm.~2.4]{salmhofer1999}.
 We note that for unsmeared exponentials and the covariance~\eqref{eq:covariance}, there is a particularly simple relation: